GovTechSG/sgds-web-component/docs/INSTALLATION.md

 ```

 import the polyfill and library once in your project's entry point and use the web components throughout your project.
 Note that the scoped custom element registry polyfill has to be imported before any custom element registration happens.
-Loading of polyfill is not always required, <a target="_blank" href="/story/getting-started-usage-scoped-elements--page">see when to use the polyfill </a>
+Loading of polyfill is not always required, <a target="_blank" href="/story/getting-started-usage-scoped-elements--page" target="_self">see when to use the polyfill </a>

 ```js
 // load scoped custom element registry polyfill first (optional, depends on use case)